Photo: Paul Danielson

 · To find food – kites that leave the roost very early in the morning are often followed by other kites which might be thinking that they are returning to a food source visited the previous day.

-Annual roosting summaries can be viewed by “clicking” on the links below
+Annual roosting summaries and National Roost Counts can be viewed by “clicking” on the links below